-We are a retired vegan couple (in our early 60's) living a somewhat isolated existence with some animal companions who have recently moved from an urban situation in the UK to a 10 ha rustic property in the mountains of the Serra da Estrela Nature Reserve in Central Portugal.
+We are a retired vegan couple (in our early 60's) living a somewhat isolated existence with some animal companions (goats, chickens, dogs, cats) on a heavily forested 10ha plot in the mountains of the Serra da Estrela Nature Reserve in Central Portugal.
 The land we have chosen to make our home, was abandoned for 40 years prior to our arrival, so is very wild (although we have been attempting to "groom" it a little!).
 We came here at the end of 2019, after having decided to retreat from the consumerist lifestyle we were experiencing all around us in the UK, where we were living and working before.
-Our vision is to pursue a more sustainable and self sufficient way of life, while sharing the experience also with like-minded others.
+Our vision is to pursue a more sustainable, peaceful and self-sufficient way of life, while sharing the experience also with like-minded others.

 Help with Eco Projects